This spherical capacitor calculator will help you to find the optimal parameters for designing a spherical capacitor with a specific capacitance.

 Read on to learn about the capacitors, the spherical capacitor equation, and about two combinations of spherical capacitors.

 What is a capacitor?

-To determine the amount of electric charge that can be stored by a capacitor we use a quantity called capacitance.
-The more electric charge capacitor can hold, the higher is capacitance.
-To further improve capacitance we can fill the space between plates with some nonconducting dielectric medium.
+To determine the amount of electric charge that a capacitor can store, we use a quantity called capacitance.
+The more electric charge capacitor can hold, the higher its capacitance.
+To further improve capacitance, we can fill the space between plates with some nonconducting dielectric medium.

 Spherical capacitor with dielectric equation

-You can calculate capacitance of spherical capacitor using the following formula:
+You can calculate the capacitance of a spherical capacitor using the following formula:

-ε0is the vacuum permittivity - a constant value of
+- – Vacuum permittivity – a constant value of (farads per meter);

 Spherical capacitors in parallel or series